 CSTEP Enrollment:

 You must complete an application to enroll in CSTEP.
-There are two enrollment designations, CSTEP member and CSTEP scholar.
-Including other factors, the designation is based upon your level of engagement.
-Regardless membership designation, initial eligibility for enrollment is contingent upon the following New York State Education Department (NYSED) criteria:
+There are two enrollment designations: CSTEP member and CSTEP scholar.
+In addition to other factors, the designation is based on your level of engagement.
+Regardless of membership designation, initial eligibility for enrollment is contingent upon the following New York State Education Department (NYSED) criteria:

 NYSED Criteria: